NourBchini/NourBchini/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Nour_Bchini-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/nour-bchini27/)

 </div>

 ---

 ## About

-I'm a Computer Science student (+ Physics minor) with a full scholarship at Skidmore College, currently on semester abroad at Polytech (the Engineering School of the University of Montpellier) .
-I build at the intersection of **AI systems, machine learning research, software engineering**.
+I'm a Computer Science student with a full scholarship at Skidmore College, currently on semester abroad at Polytech (the Engineering School of the University of Montpellier).
+I build at the intersection of **AI systems, machine learning research, and software engineering**.

-I'm currently an **AI Software Engineer Intern at QS Quacquarelli Symonds**, where I design Claude-powered extraction pipelines that transform unstructured documents into structured data for international admissions workflows.
+Most recently, I was an **AI Software Engineer Intern at QS Quacquarelli Symonds**, where I designed Claude-powered extraction pipelines that transform unstructured documents into structured data for international admissions workflows, and a **Software Engineer Intern at BIAT Innovation & Technology**, where I built a payments analytics dashboard and fraud-flagging logic for a 24-region banking network.

 My undergraduate ML research at Skidmore compared LSTM, BiLSTM, and CNN–LSTM architectures for SPY price forecasting.
 The preliminary parallel-fusion CNN–LSTM emerged as the strongest deep model, significantly outperforming the standalone LSTM and the sequential CNN–LSTM (Diebold–Mariano p < 0.001).
-However, after correcting a test-set peeking bug and re-running a 5-seed benchmark with formal Diebold–Mariano / Wilcoxon tests, I showed that no deep model, including parallel fusion, beats a simple persistence baseline on a 1,622-day horizon, a finding tied to a 2016–2018 structural break in market dynamics (Chow test, p = 0.012).
+However, after correcting a test-set peeking bug and re-running a 5-seed benchmark with formal Diebold–Mariano / Wilcoxon tests, I showed that no deep model, including parallel fusion, beats a simple persistence baseline on a 1,622-day horizon — a finding tied to a 2016–2018 structural break in market dynamics (Chow test, p = 0.012).

 ---